merenlab/anvio.org/README.md

 ## Update / add new anvi'o resources defined in the main page

-Please edit the file at `_data/resources.yaml` in this repository.
-For this, you don't need to do anything with anvi'o, but if the author of the resource is not define din `_data/people.yaml`, you will first have to take care of it.
+Please edit the relevant file under `_data/resources/` in this repository.
+To add a new resource, you don't need to do anything in the anvi'o codebase, unless the author of the resource is not defined in `_data/people.yaml`.
+If that is the case, you will first have to take care of it by adding them into `DEVELOPERS.yaml` or `CONTRIBUTORS.yaml`.
 If you'd like to do it yourself, please read the section below on how to 'update people data'.
 If you don't want to deal with that, please reach out to an anvi'o developer.

 Updating the resouces file should be easy.
 But please note that the order of items in that file should have a logical order from basic to more advanced things within each section.
 Follow an example for variables and language, and try to use existing tags unless there is certainly a need to define a new one.